Tuplajuusto/Kansallispuistot/PROGRESS.md

       restoring your data.
 Nice-to-have, lower priority than the plain JSON export since that one solves a real data-loss risk and this one is more decorative
-- [ ] Richer "trip" concept for each visit — named route taken, duration, a personal 1–5 star rating, alongside the date/note/photo/distance that already exist.
-Elaborates on (doesn't replace) the existing "multiple visits per park" backlog item — worth designing together once that data-model change actually happens, rather than bolting fields on piecemeal
 - [ ] Multi-attribute compound filters on Explore (e.g. "accessible AND
       wishlist AND Lapland" at once) — builds on filters that already exist individually, just not combinable yet